Tutoriel & patron | Sac banane en cuir - 2 tailles

 2. Cut out the different pieces

 Cut out the different pieces of leather and lining with a cutter or a pair of scissors.
-Don't forget the extra 2mm all the way around each piece of the liner.
+Don't forget the extra 2 mm all around each piece of the lining.

 For those who wish to make the small model (PM - 1 closure), go to step 4.